sibi361/konkan-railway_live-train-position/README.md

 - `/api/fetchTrains/`
     Returns live status about all the trains currently moving on the Konkan Railway

-    Appending `?latest` to the URL will trigger a manual update from the upstream
+    TODO: Appending `?latest` to the URL will trigger a manual update from the upstream

-- `/api/fetchTrain/<TRAIN-NUMBER>`
+- `/api/fetchTrain?trainNo=<TRAIN-NUMBER>`
     Returns an object containing information about the queried train such as
         - most recently touched station
         - arrived/departed time from that station
         - delay time i.e. whether the train is late or not

-    Appending `?latest` to the URL will trigger a manual update from the upstream
+    TODO: Appending `?latest` to the URL will trigger a manual update from the upstream

 - `/api/fetchStations/`
     Returns an object containing all the stations on the Konkan Railway route

-- `/api/fetchStation/<STATION-PLACE-NAME>`
+- `/api/fetchStation?station=<STATION-PLACE-NAME>`
      Returns an object containing information about the queried station such as
         - type i.e. big station or small station
         - state